BeccAllfor1/django-todo-list/README.md

 *Hero Image:*
 - The hero image welcomes the user with a short message advertising what the website is about
-- The Login / Register button will take users to the login page, if users do not have an account there is a link to the registration page
+- The Sign In / Sign Up button will take users to the login page, if users do not have an account there is a link to the Sign up page

 <p align="center">
 <img src="INSERT HERO IMAGE HERE" width="100%" height="100%">